-The Radiation Protection and Nuclear Science Division (RPNSD) is the national authority for radiation protection in Singapore.
+The Radiation Protection and Nuclear Science Group (RPNSG) is the national authority for radiation protection in Singapore.
 It administers and enforces the Radiation Protection Act and Regulations through a system of licensing, notification, authorisation, inspection, and enforcement.

-The Radiation Protection and Nuclear Science Division (RPNSD) was established on 1 August 2013, formerly known as the Centre for Radiation Protection and Nuclear Science (CRPNS).
+The Radiation Protection and Nuclear Science Group (RPNSG) was established on 1 August 2013, formerly known as the Centre for Radiation Protection and Nuclear Science (CRPNS).
 Its origins can be traced back to 1972, when the Radiation Protection Inspectorate (RPI) was formed as a unit under the Department of Scientific Services.

 This unit first began the use of thermoluminescent dosimeter (TLD) as a monitoring device for radiation dose, and offered film badge monitoring services with assistance from the International Atomic Energy Agency (IAEA).
 Then, equipped with a constant potential X-ray machine, it set up an IAEA/WHO Secondary Standards Dosimetry Laboratory (SSDL), which has been the national calibration laboratory for radiation protection and environmental monitoring since 1988.

 In 1989, RPI was designated as the Singapore Contact Point for the following two IAEA Conventions: Convention on Early Notification of Nuclear Accident; and Convention on Assistance in the Case of Nuclear Accident.
 The Inspectorate became one of the eight centres under the Health Sciences Authority (HSA) in 2001 and was renamed Centre for Radiation Protection (CRP).
-On 1 July 2007, this Centre was then transferred to the NEA to form CRPNS, before it was later renamed to RPNSD.
+On 1 July 2007, this Centre was then transferred to the NEA to form CRPNS, before it was later renamed to RPNSD and then RPNSG.

-The key functions of RPNSD are listed as follows:
+The key functions of RPNSG are listed as follows:

 a) Administer and enforce the Radiation Protection Act (RPA) and its Regulations;